brandonwilde/XLdefgen/model/README.md

 Acknowledgement: This script is adapted from Huggingface example code (https://github.com/huggingface/transformers/tree/master/examples/pytorch/translation).

-The following are the arguments that may be passed when executing this script:
+The following are the arguments that may be passed when executing this script:\n --dataset_name\n
---dataset_name
---predict_with_generate
+--predict_with_generate\n
 --dataset_config_name
 --train_file
 --num_beams